silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/How_Tos/Customise_React_Components.md

 ## An enhanced TextField

-Let's add a character count to the `TextField` component.
+Let's add a character count to the `TextField` component. `TextField` is a built-in component in the admin area.
 Because the `TextField` component is fetched through Injector, we can override it and augment it with our own functionality.

-First, let's create our higher order component.
+First, let's create our [higher order component](../07_ReactJS_Redux_and_GraphQL.md#customising-react-components-with-injector).

 __my-module/js/components/CharacterCounter.js__
 ```js